macktron/macktron.github.io/index.markdown

 ## Visualizing Voting Alignment ⚖️

-Based on the calculated similarities, clustering is constructed in which each EPG is mapped as a point in space.
-Groups with similar voting patterns are positioned closer together🫱🏻‍🫲🏾, while those with more divergent behavior are farther apart💔.
+Based on the calculated similarities, clustering is constructed such that each EPG is mapped as a point in space.
+Groups with similar voting patterns are positioned closer to each t🫱🏻‍🫲🏾, while those with more divergent behavior are farther apart💔.
 [Learn more about the clustering](/pca/)📂